 - Strains/sprains (13 percent)

-Safety With Wheeled Toys
+Safety with Hoverboards and Other Wheeled Toys

 - Require children to wear protective gear, such as a helmet and wrist guards.
 “Parents should enforce a simple ‘no helmet, no riding’ policy for kids using wheeled toys including hoverboards, skateboards, scooters and bicycles,” Dr. Rose says.